tymyrddin/purple/source/docs/distribution-networks/observable-semantics/control-and-command-execution/alarm-and-event-logs.md

 events.
 Suppression with no work order, a threshold moved with no work behind it, events gone with no deletion logged, these are the same act stripped of its authorisation, and the missing authorisation is the signature.

-The noise floor is high by design: hundreds of configured conditions and a few alarms a day on a busy feeder, much of it nuisance alarms the operators acknowledge and move past, so no single alarm carries the signal and only the pattern does.
-The gap, two origins:
+The baseline is loud by design: hundreds of configured conditions and a few alarms a day on a busy feeder, much of it nuisance alarms the operators acknowledge and move past, so no single alarm carries the signal and only the pattern does.

-    A GAP IN THE APPEND-ONLY EVENT LOG ──────────────────────────────────
-                    AUTHORISED DELETION       │  TAMPERING
-    deletion log    user, time, authority     │  none incident note   a sensor-flood report     │  none gap timing      a routine period          │  over a spell of unauthorised work

 *Last updated: 13 July 2026*